Prepare for cannabis growth, not ‘green rush’ in Florida, Colorado pot czar warns

 Andrew Freedman, who served as Colorado’s first cannabis czar, told attendees at an Economic Club of Florida event Thursday that instead, cannabis in Florida should be treated as agriculture instead of alloy.

-He pointed to a photo of gold miners with picks, pans and Levi jeans.
+He pointed to a photo of gold miners with picks, pans and Levi’s jeans.
 Then he directed the crowd to a photo of a high-tech indoor marijuana grow facility.

 “When you had a gold mine and you were finding gold ... you might have spent less finding that gold than what you sold it for at the end of the day,” he said at the event, hosted at the Florida State University Alumni Association.
 “Those are limited in the cannabis system.”